swisspol/XLFacility/README.md

 * Local [SQLite](http://www.sqlite.org/) database
 * Telnet server which can be accessed from a terminal on a different computer to monitor log messages as they arrive
 * HTTP server which can be accessed from a web browser on a different computer to browse the past log messages and see live updates
-* User interface window overlay for iOS apps
+* User interface window overlay for OS X & iOS apps

 Requirements:
 * OS X 10.7 or later (x86_64)